Guidebook Hiking in Finland was published in June 2019! The whole name is Hiking in Finland – Day Trips and Backpacking Expeditions.

 The book is published both as a paper book and as an e-book.
 Here are some bookshops you can buy the book:

-However, you will get a cheaper book from the web book shops mentioned above, for two reasons:
+However, you will get a cheaper book from some of the web book shops mentioned above, for two reasons:

 a) The big bookshops seem to get bigger discounts on books than we authors, and

 b) sending a single postal package from Finland to abroad is not cheap at all.
 I guess the web shops get discount on post costs, too.

 My price for the book is 22 euros, but I have to add to that whatever sending the book to your country costs.
 The price seems to be 13,30 euros to Europe and 17,10 euros elsewhere.
 This is in Economy class, Priority costs more.